 Typically, the monthly payments last until you are able to return to work, retire or pass away – whichever comes first.
 However, some cheaper policies may only pay out for a certain period of time.
 Some others may only pay out until you return to any kind of work, as opposed to the full-time position you held before your illness or accident.

-If you’ve arranged your income protection policy through your employer, the payout is taxable as if it were salary.
+If you’ve arranged your Income Protection Insurance policy through your employer, the payout is taxable as if it were salary.
 However, if you have arranged it yourself, the payments are tax-free.

 Mortgages or rental costs.